Luke Ayling

-Luke David Ayling (born 25 August 1991) is an English professional footballer who plays as a defender for club Middlesbrough.
+Luke David Weller-Ayling (born 25 August 1991) is an English professional footballer who plays as a defender for and captains club Middlesbrough.
 Usually a right-back, he can also play as a centre-back.

 Ayling began his career at Arsenal joining the club at the age of 8.
 He was part of Arsenal youth team's double-winning team of the 2008–09 season, before signing his first professional contract in July 2009.
 Ayling was loaned out to Yeovil Town in March 2010 and played four matches.
 At the end of the season he agreed a permanent deal with Yeovil.
 After four seasons with Yeovil, Ayling signed for Bristol City where he played until 2016 when he signed a deal with Leeds United, where he was a mainstay as Leeds won the 2019–20 EFL Championship, under manager Marcelo Bielsa.
 He signed for Middlesbrough on loan in January 2024, and later joined the side permanently in May 2024.

 Career

 Arsenal

 Ayling was born in Lambeth, London.
-He joined Arsenal at the age of 8 despite being a Chelsea fan, progressing through the youth teams, playing alongside Jack Wilshere and Kyle Bartley, before signing scholarship forms with the club in the summer of 2007.
+He joined Arsenal at the age of eight despite being a Chelsea fan, progressing through the youth teams, playing alongside Jack Wilshere and Kyle Bartley, before signing scholarship forms with the club in the summer of 2007.
 He featured in the Reserves whilst he was still a schoolboy, and was an integral part of Arsenal youth team's Premier Academy League and FA Youth Cup double-winning team of the 2008–09 season, forming a crucial defensive partnership with Kyle Bartley.
 In July 2009, he signed his first professional contract with Arsenal.

 Ayling's only call into the first-team squad came during the 2009–10 season.
 He was an unused substitute for a dead rubber 1–0 UEFA Champions League group stage defeat to Greek team Olympiacos on 9 December 2009.
 He departed the club in June 2010 after his contract expired.